LucasB-07/fun-console-games/PasswordGenerator/README.md

 -

 This project is intended solely for educational and developmental purposes.
-It is not designed or suitable for real-world, production, or security-critical use.
+It is not designed or suitable for real-world, production, operational or security-critical use.
-The author accepts no responsibility or liability for any consequences arising from the use of this software.
+The author accepts no responsibility or liability for any consequences arising from misuse.
-Use at your own discretion and risk.
+⚠️MUST NOT BE USED IN PRODUCTION OR SECURITY-CRITICAL SYSTEMS.

 This tool does not guarantee compliance with any security standards or best practices.